-A. The "prompt" for remediation while a course is in session will be a score of less than 75% on any regular unit / module exam or other "high-percentage" quiz/homework/project in a course.
-In-Course Remediation does not apply to the final examination.

-B. Responsibility and Procedure

-- It is the student's responsibility to inform the instructor of a desire to remediate within 48 hours of a completed exam, assignment or project.
+- A. The "prompt" for remediation while a course is in session will be a score of less than 70% on any regular unit / module exam or other "high-percentage" quiz/homework/project in a course.
+In-Course Remediation does not apply to the final examination. - B. Responsibility and Procedure - It is the student's responsibility to inform the instructor of a desire to by midnight on the 2nd day following a completed exam, assignment, or project.
+For example, to remediate an exam completed on Friday, students must request remediation by midnight on Sunday.
 Students who request remediation will be provided additional resources to help them master course concepts that appear to be deficient. - 2.
 Failure to inform faculty of an intent to remediate in a timely manner will mean the student has declined remediation. - 3.
 The student will consult with the course instructor to form a collaborative remediation plan that will define what will be required for "successful" remediation.
 It is the student's responsibility to adhere to the remediation plan and complete the required steps. - 4.
 In all cases, "successful" remediation means the acquisition of defined knowledge and/or skills measured through an objective assessment or evaluation.
-Remediation assessment will be conducted in a manner and at a time to be determined at the discretion of the course instructor.
+Remediation assessment will be conducted in a manner and at a time to be determined at the discretion of the course instructor. - 5.
+Students are only allowed 1 remediation assessment attempt per examination, unless otherwise approved by the Department Chairperson.